Ducarv/uol-first-challenge/readme.md

 ```bash
 yarn start:dev
 ```
-4. Open your browser and navigate to <http://localhost:8080> to access the API
+4. Open your browser and navigate to <http://localhost:3000> to access the API
+   obs: 3000 is default port.

 ## Testing